daniel-keogh/graph-theory/OVERVIEW.md

 |   1   | q2 &#8594; q1 |
 |   1   | q1 &#8594; q1 |

-Because after reading the string "1011" we are in an accept state, we say the automaton accepts the string "1011".
+Because after reading the string "1011" the automaton is located in an accept state, we say the automaton accepts the string "1011".

 #### Non Determinism

 The diagram above is an example of a *Deterministic* finite state automaton (DFA), but finite automata may also be *Nondeterministic* (NFA).
 The main differences between the two are as follows:

 - An NFA may have arrows labeled with members of either the input alphabet or with an epsilon (&epsilon;), which represents the empty string.
 - Every state of a DFA always has exactly one arrow for each symbol in the alphabet.
 In an NFA, a state may have zero, one, or many arrows for each input symbol.